SnowConvert AI - IBM DB2 - From Clause¶

 Snowflake¶

-Note that each function along with the type of it’s arguments specified in the table reference must exist, otherwise it will cause errors.
+Note that each function along with the type of its arguments specified in the table reference must exist, otherwise it will cause errors.